BraneFramework/manual/src/branescript/hello-world.md

 ```
 This will import _all_ of the package's functions into the global namespace.
 Be aware of this, since this may lead to naming conflicts.
 See the [advanced workflows](./advanced-workflows.md#scoping)-chapter for ways of dealing with this.

 In our case, this imports only one function: the `hello_world()` function.
-As you can read in the [package's README](https://github.com/epi-project/brane-std/tree/main/hello_world), this function takes no arguments, but returns a string who's value is: `Hello, world!`.
+As you can read in the [package's README](https://github.com/braneframework/brane-std/tree/main/hello_world), this function takes no arguments, but returns a string who's value is: `Hello, world!`.

 > <img src="../../assets/img/info.png" alt="info" width="16" style="margin-top: 3px; margin-bottom: -3px"/> If you do not want to go to the internet to find out what a package does, you can also use the `inspect`-subcommand of the `brane`-executable:
 > ```bash
-> brane inspect hello_world
+> brane package inspect hello_world
 > ```
 > which will print something like:
 > <img src="../../assets/img/workflow-inspect.png" alt="Details about the 'hello_world' package."/>